 Nov 7 | Ch 5: Avoid Illusions of Knowing & Ch 6: Get Beyond Learning Styles | Rags 301

 Dec 5 | Ch 7: Increase Your Abilities & Ch 8: Make it Stick | Fleck 306

 How to Sign Up

 Please fill out this short registration form.
-We will get in touch with you shortly about how to join the web site and access upcoming readings.
+We will get in touch with you shortly about how to receive your copy of the book.